 Instead of changing the way you work to make up for your technology, you can now change your technology to support the way you like to work.
 You’ll never be trapped inside someone else’s idea of what a call center should look like ever again.

 But more than anything, open source software provides critical peace-of-mind for security conscious businesses out there.
 You don’t have to depend on someone else to make sure that all vulnerabilities are patched and all loopholes are closed.
 You can take the initiative yourself and create the right solution for the right task at exactly the right time.
+And with the right solution, along with these cold calling tips, your agents will be set up for success.

 Truly, open source solutions and applications have created a new frontier in terms of what a call center is able to do and how it is able to do it.
 With advantages like these and options like those outlined above, it should now be clear that the “good old days” weren’t really as “good” as we may have thought they were in the moment.